 - Additional Damages You Could Claim Fibromyalgia

 - No Win No Fee Claims For Fibromyalgia

 - How Our Medical Misdiagnosis Specialists Could Help You

 - Contact The Team At Accident Claims UK

 A Guide To Fibromyalgia Illness Claims

-Fibromyalgia is an incurable but treatable condition that causes pain across the whole body.
+Fibromyalgia is an incurable but treatable condition that causes pain across the whole body and could affect quality of life.
 In this guide, we’re going to look at why you might be able to claim compensation for fibromyalgia and how much compensation you could be entitled to by using our fibromyalgia compensation calculator.
 We’ll also look at why misdiagnosed fibromyalgia could lead to a claim too.

 Having fibromyalgia itself might not be a reason for being compensated.
 However, there are a number of potential causes which could lead to a claim.
 We’ll cover these throughout the guide.
 Also, we’ll try to answer the following questions: